vincentbagilet/ididvar/README.md

 #> [6] 4.469283e-07
 ```

-The package also allows for an easy exploration of these weights through
+The package also allows for an effortless exploration of these weights
-visualizations.
+through visualizations.

 ``` r
 library(ggplot2)